Senonino/data-ber-01-20/Projects/module-1_projects/03_data-thieves-project/README.md

 * Complete your analysis and presentation.

 **Step 5**
-* Presentation time at **2 PM** on Friday!
+* Presentation time at **9 AM** on Monday!
 There will be a 10-minute break during the presentations!

 ## Necessary Deliverables
 The following deliverables should be pushed to your Github repo for this chapter.